Pathways to Inclusion event

 - information stalls to support your access and participation and connect you with services across the Disability sector

-- Kai from Kaiko Fidgets sharing a short documentary and answering questions
+- Kaiko Fidget sharing a short documentary

 - and more!